Dave's STM32 Page

 The STM32 design contest deadline was extended a week to Monday 3/21.
 This was just enough time to allow me to sprint to the finish.
 On the previous weekend I finished the 2 board designs: the crosspoint and quad preamp boards.
 On Monday 3/14 I ordered the 2 boards and the parts.
 On Thursday and Friday, the boards and parts arrived and a soldering frenzy ensued, followed by a coding frenzy over the weekend of the 19th.

-Multi-Zone Preamp Page for details.
+See the Multi-Zone Preamp Page for details.

 STM32 Documents